-All classes have daily English lessons based around a high-quality texts and these sessions will inevitably contain an element of reading or comprehension, but children in years 2 – 6 also begin Book Talk sessions.
+All classes have daily English lessons based around a high-quality texts and these sessions have planned opportunities to develop reading skills.

 For those in RWI, alongside each book they read in school, a RWI book will be sent home to read.
 This book will also contain the same sounds being taught at school, so they can build their confidence and fluency.
 These books also have green words, red words, and comprehension tasks, to ensure your child understands the book.
 We encourage you to read this at least twice before it is changed.
 Children will also be sent home with other home reading books that will be closely matched to their level of phonics.